 You are not required to have done any study in this area before, but bear in mind that this is an OU level 3 module.
 OU level 3 module build on study skills and subject knowledge acquired from studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject, preferably with the OU.

-Our OU level 1 module An introduction to health and social care (K101) and OU level 2 module Critical issues in health and wellbeing (K219) - planned for October 2018, would be ideal preparation.
+Our OU level 1 module An introduction to health and social care (K101) and OU level 2 module Critical issues in health and wellbeing (K219) would be ideal preparation.
 The ICT skills developed in these modules would be an asset, however this OU level 3 module does provide the opportunity to quickly develop the necessary skills if you do not already have them.

 If you have any doubt about the suitability of the course, please speak to an adviser.